ArthurKimGl19/eateryGenerator/README.md

 I found a potential solution: [Link](https://medium.com/codex/how-i-web-scraped-my-custom-google-maps-list-into-a-csv-file-eb1172a85bf4), which uses Selenium and Beautiful Soup, but it looked to be more time intensive than manually inputting data into a Google Sheet file and converting it into a json file.
 Considering how the list of places I want to try is not updated frequently, I decided to manually input the relevant data and convert it into a json file.

-The application uses the data-eatery.json file to create a hashtable of possible eatery choices.
+The application uses the data-eatery.json and the favorite-eatery.json files to create hash tables of possible eatery choices and favorite eatery choices.
 When a user clicks on the randomize button, an eatery is selected from the hashtable and it is displayed as a card as well as added to the history table.
 Clicking the clear history button, will clear all previous choices.
 Data used within this app is stored in redux and persisted using localStorage.